 Raisins, Hot water, Dark rum – The hot water and rum make the raisins nice and plump.

-Walnuts rough chopped – Then a crunch from a walnut finished off this classic cookie.
+Walnuts roughly chopped – Then a crunch from a walnut finished off this classic cookie.

 How to Make Hermit Cookies